Frequently Asked Questions

 The job requires professionals who can use their mind quickly, efficiently, and can adapt to "whatever comes your way".
 You will be required to make quick judgment calls, and have good eye hand coordination.
 This position requires an individual that can stand for long periods of time, can assist in trauma without becoming emotional, and perform in critical care areas.
 Good people skills are necessary along with empathy and compassion.

 Ultrasound is in high demand.
 Employment of diagnostic medical sonographers is expected to increase by about 23 percent through 2026—faster than the average for all occupations.
 Though some physicians perform Ultrasound studies, most do not have the time needed to perform all the studies for their patients.
 There are several options for education in this field.
 The (ARDMS) American Registry for Diagnostic Medical Sonographers require applicants to have 12 to 24 months of clinical ultrasound training experience.
 There are several certifications each requiring a separate test.
 The certifications include, abdomen, obstetrics and gynecology, vascular, neurosonology, ophthalmology, and echocardiography.
-This is an advanced level program that is not taught at ISU.
+Starting in summer of 2019 this is advanced level program will be taught at ISU as a 12 month certificate program.
 Boise State University in Boise, Idaho and Weber University in Ogden, Utah have 12-18 month programs in Ultrasound.